neomjs/neo/.github/CODING_GUIDELINES.md

 you are very welcome to create a ticket here: https://github.com/neomjs/neo/issues.
 Once approved, sending a PR is also highly appreciated (an easy way to get into the contributors list).

+In the long run, we are planning to convert as many of the rules as possible into linter specs.

 ## Content
 1. Import statements
 2. Anatomy of a neo class / JS module
 3. Config order
+4. Formatting vdom

 ## 1. import statements